georgringer/news/Documentation/AdministratorManual/Templates/Start/Index.rst

 ViewHelpers
 ^^^^^^^^^^^

-Ever fluid viewhelper starts with  **<f:** . and you can always check out the code at typo3/sysext/fluid/Classes/ViewHelpers/.
-As an example the viewhelper <f:link.page can be found at typo3/sysext/fluid/Classes/ViewHelpers/Link/PageViewHelper.php.
+Every Fluid ViewHelper starts with  :html:`<f:` . and you can always check out the code at typo3/sysext/fluid/Classes/ViewHelpers/.
+As an example the ViewHelper :html:`<f:link.page` can be found at :file:`typo3/sysext/fluid/Classes/ViewHelpers/Link/PageViewHelper.php`.

-Any other viewhelpers from other extensions can be used by using a namespace declaration like
+Any other ViewHelpers from other extensions can be used by using a namespace declaration like

 .. code-block:: html

 	{namespace n=GeorgRinger\News\ViewHelpers}

-Then viewHelpers of EXT:news (which can be found in ``news/Classes/ViewHelpers``) can be used with the prefix  **n:** .
+Then ViewHelpers of EXT:news (which can be found in :file:`news/Classes/ViewHelpers`) can be used with the prefix  :html:`n:` .